Jonathas Granville: Portrait by Philip Tilyard

 While on his tour of the U.S., American artist Philip Tilyard made a portrait of Jonathas Granville, which is now on exhibit at the Baltimore Museum of Art.
-This is an canvas oil painting.
+This is a canvas oil painting.
 Its measurements are height: 50.8 cm (20 in.), width: 48.26 cm (19 in.).
 The colors are more real than in any other visual representation we have of the time, and in this point it correlates with the way people described him, but the rest of his appearance here is less accurate.
 The intention of the artist was not to present him as he really was, but to show him in a regal and noble demeanor, which was part of the exoticism of the orientalist movement of the time.
 He never wrote or talked about this portrait, but he mentioned how he was being paraded in the U.S as a strange beast, being asked to talk and showing himself to others in an exotic manner.
 "They look at me as a curious beast, given meetings to hear me speak, so I chattered like a magpie."